The Kinds of Monsters I Used to Date

 He offered to hold my jacket once, early on, as we left a small Vietnamese restaurant in Carroll Gardens.
 No one I dated had ever offered to carry my stuff before.
 I looked at him, I admired him, I said, “That is so nice of you.”
 He laughed and said, “Of course I would hold your jacket.
 Why wouldn’t I?
 What kind of monsters did you used to date?”

 Until we met in June of 2016, I had been casually dating several men for about two years.
 I went on so many first dates, and even the bad ones were delightful stories.
 It was enjoyable to meet new people, to discover new parts of the city.
 I asked each man to choose his favorite first-date spot, which was such a nice way to relearn NYC.
-It felt freeing and wonderful to fuck without attachment after an awful break-up with a co-worker I lived with for three months in 2014.
-We both moved to the city the same month in early 2013 — he was a transfer from another office, I a new hire — and started dating three months later.
+It felt freeing and wonderful to fuck without attachment after an awful breakup with a co-worker I lived with for three months in 2014.
+We both moved to the city the same month in early 2013 — he was a transfer from another office, I was a new hire — and started dating three months later.
 Navigating our new city together was good until it wasn’t.

 During my last weeks with him, he threatened to shoot himself because no one respected him enough — especially you, he said coldly, sitting across from me in our sunken living room.
 I stayed for another two weeks until he told me I didn’t know how bad I fucked up, but I’d know it when it hit me — and motioned to the gun he kept in our closet.
 He threw my kitten off the couch that night because he was angry at me, and drunk.
 He was always drunk.